KKR's second-quarter earnings plunge on fund values

 Fee-related earnings, mostly reflecting fees it charges to investors and portfolio companies that are not based on KKR’s performance, rose to $98.2 million from $69.8 million a year ago, on the back of new capital raised as well as the acquisition of hedge fund investor Prisma Capital Partners LP.

-KKR’s results were a reversal from the second quarter of 2012, when its earnings jumped 73 percent while Blackstone’s fell 74 percent, underscoring the volatile and lumpy nature of the earnings of these complex investment firms when viewed on a quarterly basis.
+KKR, however, was reversing a trend seen in the second quarter of 2012, when its earnings jumped 73 percent while Blackstone’s fell 74 percent, underscoring the volatile and lumpy nature of the earnings of these complex investment firms when viewed on a quarterly basis.

 KKR, whose investments include retailer Toys R Us Inc, Internet domain registration company Go Daddy Group Inc and payment processing company First Data Corp, said assets under management rose to $83.5 billion at the end of June from $78.3 billion at the end of March.
 Besides private equity, the assets include credit investments, hedge funds and infrastructure.

-KKR reported progress in raising capital for a key fund seen as a test of its fundraising power in private equity, its flagship North American Fund XI (NAXI).

-KKR’s head of global capital and asset management Scott Nuttall told analysts on a conference call that NAXI had secured just over $8 billion from investors this month, in line with its fundraising goal.
-Nuttall, however, did not say that fundraising for NAXI had been completed.

-KKR also gave an update on real estate, a new initiative for the firm.
+KKR also unveiled progress in real estate, a new initiative for the firm.
 A property fund with investor commitments of $500 million appeared in KKR’s earnings statement for the first time, with 40 percent of the capital coming from KKR itself.

-KKR will invest an additional $250 million each to real estate, energy and special situations strategies, Nuttall said, with the money coming from cash available on its balance sheet and not affecting dividends paid to shareholders.

-Earlier this week, KKR announced with less than a day’s notice that its credit investment chief William Sonneborn would step down, to be succeeded by its head of capital markets Craig Farr.